-On April 21, 2020, we entered into the Third Amendment to Loan and Security Agreement with SVB (the Amendment), which amends the Loan and Security Agreement dated as of August 2, 2018, between the Company and SVB (as amended by the Default Waiver and First Amendment to Loan and Security Agreement dated September 7, 2018, and the Second Amendment to Loan and Security Agreement dated November 20, 2019, the Revolving Credit Agreement).
-The Amendment extends the maturity date by two years, to August 2, 2022.
+On August 2, 2018, we entered into our Revolving Credit Facility with Silicon Valley Bank (SVB), with a maturity date of August 2, 2020.
+The Revolving Credit Facility is collateralized by substantially all our property, other than intellectual property.
+The Revolving Credit Facility was amended and extended on April 21, 2020.
+The amendment extends the maturity date by two years, to August 2, 2022.
 We also amended the interest rate to be the greater of (i) prime rate (as customarily defined), plus 0.50%, floating, and (ii) 5.25%.
 Interest on any outstanding loans continues to be due and payable monthly and the principal balance is due at maturity though loans can be prepaid at any time without penalty.
-Annual administration fees are unchanged.
-The Amendment also includes various administrative changes.
+Amounts drawn under the Revolving Credit Facility will be used for working capital and general corporate purposes.